|| Political Parties || Polling

 The single member plurality system used in all Canadian federal and provincial elections has many strengths but also reveals serious weaknesses in producing legislatures that reflect the choice of parties made by the voters.
 Also, recent Canadian elections have witnessed a significant fall in voter turnout, which some say indicates that structural changes are needed in order to encourage greater participation.

 Since 2000, there has been significant movement towards electoral reform at both the federal and provincial levels.
 In early 2004, the Law Commission of Canada issued a report recommending that the federal electoral system be changed to a mixed member system that allows for more proportional representation of parties in the House of Commons.
-However, since neither the Liberals nor Conservatives were in favour of electoral reform, the Commission's proposals languished at the federal level.
+However, since neither the Liberals nor Conservatives were in favour of electoral reform at the time, the Commission's proposals languished.